Talking a good picture

 Some photographers keep a list of corny jokes or silly sayings to help a subject relax and smile.
 This may be okay when shooting family portraits but it may be detrimental when photographing executives and other VIPs.

 Other photographers suggest that you get to know your subject, ask about their hobbies, engage them in conversation and build a rapport.
-Well, good luck with that when shooting 30 business portraits in a few hours or when you have only two minutes with a busy executive.
+Well, good luck with that when shooting 30 business portraits in three hours or when you have only two minutes with a busy executive.

 You have to talk with the client long before the photography happens and make sure both of you are on the same page with regard to the photography.
 Don’t just ask, “What colour background do you want?”
 Ask what the pictures are for, how are they going to be used, what message do they want to send, who is the intended audience.
 Use all this to guide your portrait plans.

-While it’s often necessary to say things like, “turn slightly toward the window” or “bring your chin up a tiny bit,” the main directions should encourage an emotional response from your subject.
+While it’s often necessary to say things like, “turn slightly toward the window” or “bring your chin up a tiny bit,” your main directions should encourage an emotional response from your subject.

 Talk to create a response